tobixdev/rdf-fusion/README.md

   Supporting a similar set of SPARQL extension points for columnar query execution is one goal of RDF Fusion.
   We believe that while Jena may remain the go-to platform for experimenting with SPARQL, RDF Fusion has aspects that Jena cannot easily provide.
 Most notably, the integration with the Arrow and DataFusion communities and a columnar execution model.
+We believe that similar arguments hold for other well-known SPARQL engines, such as [RDF4J](https://rdf4j.org/) and will thus not repeat them here.
 - [Oxigraph](https://github.com/oxigraph/oxigraph) is a relatively new SPARQL engine written in Rust.
   It was a major inspiration for this project, as RDF Fusion started as a fork from it.
-  Oxigraph uses a custom-built row-based query engine that has very low overhead and is thus fast for simple data retrieval queries.
+  Oxigraph uses a custom row-based query engine that has very low overhead and is thus fast for simple data retrieval queries.
-  However, the extension system is not as extensive as DataFusion's approach and RDF Fusion tends to perform better on queries that involve processing large amounts of data.
+  However, the extension system is not as extensive as DataFusion's approach, and RDF Fusion tends to perform better on queries that involve processing large amounts of data.
+- [QLever](https://github.com/ad-freiburg/qlever) is a SPARQL engine written in C++ that is designed to perform well, especially on large datasets.
+  It is based on a custom-built query engine tailored for SPARQL workloads.
+  While their "from-scratch approach" certainly has benefits, it cannot easily interact with the Arrow and DataFusion ecosystem.
+  Furthermore, RDF Fusion has a stronger focus on extensibility, especially if you want to interact with non-graph data in your queries.

 ## Getting Started